gugahoi/memento/README.md

-# reposotory
+# Memento

-Reposotory is a Kubernetes Controller to manager AWS Elastic Container Registries within the cluster
+Memento is a Kubernetes Controller to manage AWS Elastic Container Registries within the cluster